tier4/AWSIM/docs/DeveloperGuide/Tutorials/CreateAPCDFromMesh/index.md

     !!! example "Example Point Cloud Mapper configuration"
         ![point cloud mapper configuration example](point_cloud_mapper_configuration2.png)

-!!! warning "RGL Scene Manager"
-    If using RGL, make sure that `RGLSceneManager` is added to the scene.
-    For more details please visit [this page](../AddANewScene/AddASceneManager/).

 ### Effect of `Capture Location Interval` to PCD generation

 If the `Capture Location Interval` is too small, it could result in a sparse PCD where some region of the map is captured well but the other regions aren't captured at all.